JVital2013/vitality-goes/README.md

 That's it!
 To verify it's working, go to http://graphiteip:8080/ (example: http://192.168.1.123:8080/) and make sure you see something that looks like this:

 ![Example of what Graphite should look like when installed](resources/graphite.png)

+**If you're currently using Grafana, you'll need to follow extra steps to keep using it.** [See here for more details](docs/grafana-compatibility.md).
+Alternatively, you can choose to stop using Grafana, or disable graphs within Vitality GOES.

 ### goestools
 To assist you in configuring goestools for Vitality GOES, sample `goesrecv.conf` and `goesproc-goesr.conf` files have been included in the goestools-conf folder of this repository.
 These files are pretty close to "stock" suggested files.
 You do not need to use these exact configs.
 You might want to remove sections you won't be using, and you'll need do do a "Find & Replace" to update the directory to where you want your GOES products stored.
 In the end, your setup should be configured as follows: